kmusayeva/AMF-Preds/README.md

 `soil_microbiome/data/GlobalAMFungi` contains the tabular data relating environmental variables with species abundancies.

-`soil_microbiome/data_analysis` implements off-the-shelf classification methods as well as appeals to label-propagation approaches.
+`soil_microbiome/data_analysis` evaluates off-the-shelf classification methods, as well as appeals to label-propagation approaches from `m_lp` project.
+Due to the "power-law" like distribution of the species data, only top frequent species are selected (an option to be provided by a user).
+Furthermore, the label distribution is kept similar across the folds based on stratified sampling method of Sechidis et al. (2011), On the stratification of multi-label data.

 `m_lp` implements label-propagation approaches.
 For more information on multi-label propagation, please see Musayeva, K., & Binois, M. (2023).
 Improved Multi-label Propagation for Small Data with Multi-objective Optimization.